A century of abstract photography, plus four other photo shows worth checking out

 Henry Holmes Smith, "Mother and Son."
 1970.
 Dye transfer print; 10 x 8 inches.
 Funds from the Photography Acquisitions Alliance, 2020.216.

-Spring has finally arrived and with it comes an array of excellent photographic exhibitions opening across the country, including the first museum survey of Deanna Lawson’s work, a group show that explores the relationship between writing and photography, and early photographs created by André Kertész during his time in Paris in the 1920s.
+has finally arrived and with it comes an array of excellent photographic exhibitions opening across the country, including the first museum survey of Deanna Lawson’s work, a group show that explores the relationship between and photography, and early photographs created by André Kertész during his time in Paris in the 1920s.
 Read on to see what else we’re excited to see this season.

 Deana Lawson